List of The Ren & Stimpy Show characters: Mrs. Buttloaves

 Mrs. Buttloaves is a morbidly obese and homely old woman dressed in a bulging pink night gown and hair curlers.
-She first appeared in "Fire Dogs".
+She first appeared in "Fire Dogs", having appeared in subsequent episodes as cameos.
+She is the mother of Old Man Hunger, consequently the grandmother of Mr. Pipe and the great-grandmother of Eugene and Shawn Pipe; her surname implied she had remarried, which is confirmed as she has an infant child.
 She is voiced by John Kricfalusi for the show's first two seasons and subsequently by Billy West.